2.90 - Credit for Proficiency, Non-District Experiences, Course Substitutions and Accelerated Placement

 Substitutions for Required Courses

-- Vocational or technical education; registered apprenticeship program.
+- Vocational or technical education.
 A student in grades 9-12 may satisfy one or more high school courses (including physical education) or graduation requirements by successfully completing related vocational or technical education courses or a registered apprenticeship program if:

 - The Building Principal approves the substitution and the vocational or technical education course is completely described in curriculum material along with its relationship to the required course; and